 Crossings

-Crossings is a new installation artwork by Luke Jerram in collaboration with BBC Radio4 producer Julian May, which was commissioned by Compton Verney for presentation during summer 2022.
+Crossings is an installation artwork by Luke Jerram in collaboration with BBC Radio4 producer Julian May, which was commissioned by Compton Verney for its first presentation during summer 2022.

-The installation consisted of 9 rowing boats on the lake at Compton Verney.
-Each of the boats played audio of stories from around the world.
-In choosing a story and rowing out into the lake for 30 minutes participants were taken on an audio journey, transported to another life and circumstance.
+The installation consists of 9 rowing boats on the water.
+Each of the boats plays audio of stories from around the world.
+In choosing a story and rowing out into the water for 30 minutes participants are taken on an audio journey, transported to another life and circumstance.
 The action of rowing and the live sounds this action creates, blends with the recorded audio, to help create a truly engaging and immersive experience.

 The boats are decorated with imagery relating to the stories.

-The artwork will now tour to other venues to be presented in lakes, canals and docklands across the UK.
+The artwork is now touring to other venues to be presented in lakes, canals and docklands across the UK.
 Contact us if your organisation is interested in presenting this artwork.

 Recorded Stories include:

-• Mana Azarish tells the story of how, aged thirteen, she guided, navigating by the stars, a rickety boat full of refugees across the British Channel.
-Listen to the excerpt.
+• Mana Azarish tells the story of how, aged 13, she guided, navigating by the stars, a rickety boat full of refugees across the British Channel.
+Listen here.

 • Marine Biologist Professor Steve Simpson tells the story of how by replaying underwater recordings of marine life, his team help to revive life in the coral reefs.
-Listen to excerpt.
+Listen here.

 • Fishing with cormorants.
 Richard King on Ukai, a traditional Japanese fishing technique in which fishermen use trained cormorants to catch fish in rivers.
 With haiku in Japanese and English read by Togo Igawa.
-Listen to excerpt
+Listen here.

-• Jo Royle who to draw attention to the plastic rubbish floating in the oceans co-designed s the Plastiki, a boat constructed from 12,500 recycled 2 litre plastic bottles, and skippered her on a voyage from San Francisco to Sydney.
+• Jo Royle who to draw attention to the plastic rubbish floating in the oceans co-designed the Plastiki, a boat constructed from 12,500 recycled 2 litre plastic bottles, and skippered her on a voyage from San Francisco to Sydney.
+Listen here.

 Press Coverage